System Design Space

 Consistency levels

-Cassandra offers a range of consistency levels, from maximum speed to strong consistency:
+Cassandra offers a range of consistency levels, from highly available writes to reads and writes confirmed by a majority of replicas:

 ANY